Updated: Sep 11

 Speak to a Podiatrist about your trainers or sports shoes to ensure they are giving your feet enough support and cushioning.

-If you have medial Shin Splints, gently stretch your Achilles and if you have anterior shin splint stretch your Calves.
+If you have medial Shin Splints, gently stretch your Achilles and if you have anterior shin splints stretch your Calves.

 Stretch your shins by drawing the alphabet on the floor with your toes from a seated position on both legs.
 Repeat this three times a day.